 Flashes of abandoned exhilaration in being alive, catalogued.

-Experienced across edges: at tree lines, where man-made touches sky, along bird-paths, entering the ocean.
+Experienced across edges: entering the ocean, along bird-paths, at tree lines, where man-made touches sky.

 Sensual beauties, recollected, held dear, bulwarks against unreliable menace, political discontent, financial apprehension, toxic event, automated drones and multicolored charts.